Fladderman/distributed-systems-dragon-arena/DragonArena/unified_impl_v1/README.md

 	game can function correctly with dynamic number of servers
-		caveat: you have to set an upper-bound ahead of time. a higher bound imposes a tiny performance cost at server start-up
+		caveat: you have to set an upper-bound ahead of time. a higher bound imposes a tiny performance cost at server start-up Upon reconnecting after server failure, clients need to prove their identity.
+	  Requires no server-server communication: a server-side hash and client-side secret is used.
+	New server connections are not trusted by default: they have to prove their identity.
+	The server hierarchy is flat: no single server is a point of failure

 ## Transparency
 	Clients rejoin automatically if their server crashes. they may not even notice

+## Scalability
+    Identifier protocol provably gives no collisions for any number of {servers, clients, dragons}.
+    Independent dynamic load balancing per server: servers share loads at set points, and accept/refuse clients whenever Geo scalability: clients will ping servers, and try the one with the best latency first